25 Things to do in Tuscany (2024): Best places to see

 Pistoia Tuscany

-Pistoia / the most beautiful towns in Tuscany
+Pistoia / things to do in Tuscany

 At the heart of the historic centre is Piazza del Duomo, where the magnificent San Zeno Cathedral is located, with its splendid interior.
 On its left side is the bell tower, where you can climb for the best view of the city.

-A few minutes from the square you can walk to the Ospedale del Ceppo, a historic hospital dating from the 13th century. century.
+A few minutes from the square you can walk to the Ospedale del Ceppo, a historic hospital dating from the 13th century.
 For a small fee you can see the interiors, but the building is worth seeing on its own and from the outside.

 Ospedale del Ceppo Tuscany Italy